schlatterbeck/pymininec/README.rst

 return line endings (no newlines).
 I've described how I'm debugging the Basic code using the Python debugger in a `contribution to pcbasic`_, the file can be found `in my pcbasic fork`_ on github.

+In the file ``debug-basic.txt`` you can find my notes on how to debug mininec using the python debugger.
+This is more or less a random cut&past buffer.

 The `original basic source code`_ can be obtained from the `unofficial NEC archive`_ by PA3KJ or from a `Mininec github project`_, I'm using